pitonyak25/AUT_gamSIDIS_lib/README.md

 [![Open In Collab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/pitonyak25/AUT_gamSIDIS_lib/blob/main/AUT_gamSIDIS_public.ipynb)

 If you have any questions, please, contact Daniel or Alexei.
-If you use results of thsi paper in your publications, please, cite it, using the following:
+If you use results of this paper in your publications, please cite it using the following: